linuxonly1993/40g_nic_infiniband/README.md

 ```
 - **```81:00.0```** is *domain-bus-device* number
 - **MT27500** is Mellanox part number
-- **ConnectX-3** indicates it is PCI-Express 3 - actual PCI-Express version also depends on PCI-Express capabilities of your motherboard
+- **ConnectX-3** indicates card **supports** PCI-Express 3 - actual PCI-Express version also depends on PCI-Express capabilities of your motherboard

 ### Get additional details on your card
 Use *domain-bus-device* number obtained above